Welcome to Honors

 Honors seeks to meet students where they are.
 Our goal is inclusion, and the more students from the more places with the more varied backgrounds, the better.
 We reject any premise that Honors students are "born."
 Honors students make themselves when they decide they want more from their education.
 Honors classes are exciting: they challenge students individually and collectively to get more from their education.

-To be accepted into Honors we require a 3.0 unweighted GPA (either from high school or from college) with no grade less than a C, as well as eligibility for English 110 and Math 107.
-Finally, we require a writing sample, which should be any paper you have written over the year that you think reflects you as a thinker.
+To be accepted into Honors we require a 3.2 unweighted GPA (either from high school or from college) with no grade less than a C. We require a writing sample, which should be any paper you have written over the year that you think reflects you as a thinker.
 We want to see you arguing a thesis, so please no personal narratives or application essays.

 Honors offers students a chance to pursue a certain theme throughout the year.
 The theme is chosen by students in English 292H each spring, and the 2018-19 topic is Seeking | Alternatives.
 This topic weaves connection through the Honors classes students will take across the year.
 In this way, Honors courses contribute breadth to students' majors in both humanities and sciences; they show connections and interrelationships between disciplines, and they satisfy all SBCC General Education, Mathematics and American Institutions Requirements for the Associate in Arts or Science Degree.